bigrl-team/gear/examples/offline/single-node/README.md

 Please be aware that the SharedDataset is intended to function as an intermediary data structure for dataset construction or as a read-only shared storage.
 It's important to note that the SharedDataset is not thread-safe, additional efforts are required if you intend to modify the content of a SharedDataset concurrently.
 This can be done by using separate indexing regions or distributed barriers.

 ### Step 2: Run Training Scripts
 Modify the training script ``run.sh`` by adding the argparse argument ``--data_path`` if you use a different path for the converted SharedDataset, otherwise it will be as simple as the following commands to run the example.
+We provide MLP and [Multi-Agent-Transformer(MAT)](https://github.com/PKU-MARL/Multi-Agent-Transformer) implementations in the example, which can be selected via command line arguments.
 ```
+$ bash run.sh --model mlp --data_path <path>
+(or)
-$ bash run.sh
+$ bash run.sh --model mat --data_path <path>
 ```

 The shell outputs and local tensorboard logs are expected: